ictinnovations/ictcrm/README.md

 ## CREDITS

-ICTCRM  has been developed using open source Dolibarr ERP & CRM software https://www.dolibarr.org/  and open source communications framwork ICTCore http://www.ictcore.org  and we have enhanced  its functionality  by  adding  computer telephony integeration (CTI )  features and  functionlity  .
+ICTCRM  has been developed using open source SuiteCRM software https://suitecrm.com/ and open source communications framwork ICTCore http://www.ictcore.org  and we have enhanced  its functionality  by  adding  computer telephony integeration (CTI )  features and  functionlity  .